-Want to make it clear of all in one article?
+Want to make it clear all in one article?
 Well, let's learn the ABC first.

 Types of Antennas

 A high-frequency PCB is developed from antennas and PCB antennas are embedded in it.
-To understand the working of PCB antennas, one must have knowledge of different types of antennas. we will discuss them one by one below.
+To understand the workings of PCB antennas, one must know different types of antennas. we will discuss them one by one below.

 a- The Loop antenna

-As the loop antenna has a directional pattern, it is used to find out the transmitter also called radio direction finding (RDF).
+As the loop antenna has a directional pattern, it is used to find the transmitter also called radio direction finding (RDF).
 To resonate at the operating frequency, one must attach a capacitor in parallel with the antenna.
-As discussed earlier, an impedance matching network is essential to achieve maximum efficiency.
+As discussed earlier, an impedance-matching network is essential to achieve maximum efficiency.

 b- The Patch antenna